Wholesale Laws for Idaho

 Please review the law in its entirety and consult legal counsel prior to taking any action.

 Generally a supplier must give 90 days notice of termination, non-renewal or “substantial change in competitive circumstances” specifying reasons and giving wholesaler 90 days to cure.
 If the deficiency is rectified, the notice is void.
 The notice must state the reasons for termination; however, the statute has no general good cause or faith definitions.
 Where default for non-payment of product is concerned, the notice and cure period is only 20 days.
-Immediate termination is permitted for insolvency, assingment for benefit of creditors, bankruptcy, conviction of a felony of an alcoholic beverage related law or crime of moral turpitude or over 60 days’ license suspension or permit revocation etc.
+Immediate termination is permitted for insolvency, assignment for benefit of creditors, bankruptcy, conviction of a felony of an alcoholic beverage related law or crime of moral turpitude or over 60 days’ license suspension or permit revocation etc.

 Resources: